10 Steps To Winning Business In Slow Economic Times

 It is critical to know your business inside out; not only what Covid-19 means for your operations (i.e. Will you still sell or service as much as you normally do?), but also what it means for your finances.

-10 simple things to know in order to win business, even in slow economic times
+10 Simple things for sole traders, freelancers & small businesses to know in order to win business, even in slow economic times

-- Don’t freak out, stay on top of your finances (for tips, see our other blog ‘The Sole Trader Checklist’ for details).
+- Don’t freak out, stay on top of your finances (for tips, see our handy blog article, ‘New Sole Trader Business Checklist – Freelancer / Sole Trader Start-Up Guide‘ for details).

 - Cash flow is the lifeblood of your business; to keep your small business healthy, cash needs to continue flowing through.

 - Can you reduce your costs of materials without a loss of quality?

 - Can you have less stock on hand (e.g. less materials in the ute)?

 - Do you know what jobs give you the greatest margin to make money?
 Can you structure your time to focus on these core jobs?